What is safeguarding at ‘The Willesborough Schools’?

 Perhaps you are concerned about something you have seen or heard in relation to another child.
 The school DSL’s can listen to your concerns and support you in the right course of action.
 You may contact the NSPCC helpline, integrated front door children’s social services on 03000 411111 or call the police on 999 if it is an emergency.

-How can I get more support for child and myself?
+How can I get more support for my child and myself?

 The school has a FLO, short for Family Liaison Officer.
 They can support with a wide range of concerns or issues that you or your child maybe experiencing.
 They can offer support and advice on a range of parenting topics.
 You may find it helpful to talk things through and seek their advice.
 The FLO will also be able to signpost you to specialised support available locally.
 If you would like to make contact with the FLO please feel free to stop in to the front office and request a call back from them.
 You are also able contact them directly via the FLO mobile number 07851087678